The Mechanics of

 meanings, click here.

-Even the best writers should proofread their own work before publishing
+the best writers should proofread their own work before publishing it (even if

-it (even if it’s just on a fanfics website online) because everyone makes
+it’s just on a fanfics website online) because everyone makes mistakes, whether

-mistakes, whether simply an accidental typo or a brain fart that leads to a
+simply an accidental typo or a brain fart that leads to a grammar error.
+Reading over what you’ve written with a

 as many mechanical errors as you can (including sentence structure,